Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Introduction

 This paper introduces a new method for deriving probability estimates for directed planar polymer and percolation models.
 This method operates naturally in the context of the probabilistic coupling approach.
 It utilizes a generating function of the process with two distinct boundary conditions on the axes.
 It yields probability bounds of optimal exponential order, for the first time within the coupling approach.
 This allows the coupling approach to match the strength of the integrable probability approach in the treatment of a variety of problems of planar random growth.

 We develop the technique for the {\it exponential corner growth model} since this is the most-studied example in the KPZ class.
 The ideas will transfer readily to other planar models with tractable increment or ratio stationary versions.
+Indeed, since the first version \cite{emra-janj-sepp-20-md} of this paper, some key aspects of our approach have been implemented for the geometric corner growth model \cite{groa-janj-rass-21}, integrable lattice polymers \cite{land-soso-22a, xie-22-phd}, the O'Connell-Yor polymer \cite{land-soso-22b} and, most remarkably, a nonintegrable\footnote{In the sense that there is no integrable structure beyond the existence of product-form invariant measures.} model of interacting diffusions \cite{land-soso-22a} that includes the O'Connell-Yor polymer (introduced in \cite{oconn-yor-01}) as a special case.

 Our main result gives control of the exit point of the geodesic from the axes.
 This is often the starting point for applications of the coupling methodology because it is based on comparisons of several versions of the process.
 From these bounds follow a number of applications.
 Some applications are described in this paper.
-Other applications utilized an earlier preprint \cite{emra-janj-sepp-20-v1} of this paper, are already in the literature in \cite{Bus-Fer-20-, emra-janj-sepp-20-v1, shen-sepp-19}, and will be mentioned below in Section \ref{SAppOld}.
-Further applications and extensions of these results to other models are forthcoming \cite{Emr-Geo-Ort-20-}.
+Other applications\footnote{Some of the cited works utilized an earlier preprint \cite{emra-janj-sepp-20-md} of this paper.} concern optimal-order (at least up to logarithmic factors) central moment bounds for last-passage times \cite[Theorem 3.1]{emra-geor-ortm-22}, and transversal fluctuations and coalescence bounds for finite and semi-infinite geodesics \cite[Theorems 2.2 and 2.8]{busa-ferr-22}, \cite[Theorem 2.3]{shen-sepp-19}.
+These results were previously inaccessible to the coupling approach, and could be proved only through inputs from integrable probability.

 Next this introduction describes the broader KPZ class, the coupling approach to their study, our results and their first applications, and related literature.
 The reader familiar with the subject can check our notation in Section \ref{SExPt} and proceed to the results in Sections \ref{SExBd} and \ref{SApp}.
 The organization of the paper is described in Section \ref{SOrg} below.